choyiny/cscd01.com/src/content/coursework/open-source-project.md

 Remember you are representing yourself, and the University of Toronto.
 Please keep your community interactions professional.

 If your pull request is merged, either you are lucky, you finished early, or you spent effort in getting yourself noticed.
 Therefore, you will automatically get 20% for free.
+However, if we see that you have been unprofessional in your interactions, we may deduct points.
+Unprofessional behavior includes but is not limited to:

+- Spamming the maintainers with merge requests
+- Being rude
+- Not following the maintainers' instructions
+- Not following the community guidelines

 If your pull request is not merged, I mostly attribute it to unluckiness.
-Therefore, you will be graded on the following items:
+However, it is worthy to note that the last time our course contributed to langchain, over 50% of students had their pull requests merged.
+You will be graded on the following items:

-- Provide sufficient evidence to TA your interaction with the community, such as but not limited to Github and the langchain Discord.
+- Provide sufficient evidence to TA your professional and timely interaction with the community, such as but not limited to Github and the langchain Discord.
 - Professionalism in the interaction

+Last minute interactions with the community will not be considered as sufficient documentation.

+For a good example, refer to https://github.com/langchain-ai/langchain/issues/11229.

 ## Bonus (up to 10% of final course grade)